mjuvela/ISM/README.md

 ## Extinction

 The directory *Extinction* includes some routines for the calculation of extinction maps based on the (near-infrared) reddening of background stars.
-The sample script test_Nicer.py should download input data (photometry for 2Mass stars) from the web, calculate an extinction map for a region specified in the script, and write the results as FITS files.
+The sample script test_Nicer.py should download input data (photometry for 2Mass stars) from the web, calculate an extinction map for a region specified in the script, and write the results to a FITS files.
 The programs again require a working OpenCL environment.

 For further information, see
 * http://www.interstellarmedium.org/nicer-extinction-maps/